hbabar1215/medical-codex-pipeline/README.md

 - **VS Code**: Code editor

 ### Trouble shooting
 For this assignment I had a difficult time adding my input and output files to gitignore.
-Even tho I added all of my input and output files to gitignore two files still remain.
+Even though I added all of my input and output files to gitignore two files still remain.
 Additionally when adding Professor Hants's repo to my local machine, the HHA 507-2025 is also being shown in my VS code and github repo.
-I don't tried putting it into my gitignore file but that did not work.
+I tried putting it into my gitignore file but that did not work.